hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/type-solver.md

  - `converter`
  - `force-jdbc-type-on-write`

+**Note**: the attribute `java-type` has been deprecated.
+Use `type` instead.

-The tag can either specify the `java-type` or the `converter` attributes; they are exclusive.
+The tag can either specify the `type` or the `converter` attributes; they are exclusive.
 If the `java-type` is specified, this is taken as the final type to use in the generated code.
 Alternatively, it can specify `converter` in case a converter needs to be used for the column.

 When using `java-type` option, the attibute `force-jdbc-type-on-write` can be specified in case the developer needs to force the JDBC type when sending a value back to the database, typically on the `UPDATE` or `INSERT` SQL statements.